AlexShkarin/pyLabLib/docs/devices/Andor.rst

 Andor SDK 3
 -----------------------

 This is a newer SDK, which covers the newer cameras.
-It has been tested with Andor Zyla.
+It has been tested with Andor and Neo.

 The code is located in :mod:`pylablib.devices.Andor`, and the main camera class is :class:`pylablib.devices.Andor.AndorSDK3Camera<.AndorSDK3.AndorSDK3Camera>`.